How to Get Eating Disorder Treatment Coverage from Insurance Companies

 Other Letter Types

-As your loved one continues on their recovery journey, they may require additional tests, extended stays at treatment facilities, or enhanced coverage.
-All of these issues could prompt you to write additional letters to the insurance company.
+As your loved one continues their recovery journey, they may require additional tests, extended stays at treatment facilities, or enhanced coverage.
+These issues could prompt you to write additional letters to the insurance company.

 The National Eating Disorders Association has several letter examples to help you with various scenarios.